 The district builds the budget from scratch each year, which means that expenditures are based on actual costs of personnel and other plans for the year ahead.
 If the budget is approved, spending would increase by nearly $3.3 million (3.89 percent) in the district next year.

 Additions Funded in the Proposed Budget

-- Restoration of a full-time library media specialist at each middle school
+- Restoration of a full-time library media specialist at each middle school, 1.0 FTE

-- A half-time IT director, network technician & systems technician (contracted)
+- A half-time information technology (IT) director and a network technician and systems technician (contracted)

 - IT contractual increases to support systems

 - Two pickup trucks for the Operations & Maintenance Department

 - A video camera system for the bus fleet